Berardinux/Arduino/README.md

-This are projects for my arduinotouch README.md
+This are projects for my arduino